Marcus Semien Preview, Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- Among qualifying hitters in baseball, he ranks 29th in batting average, 40th in on-base percentage, and 35th in slugging.
+- Among the qualifying batters in MLB action, he ranks 29th in batting average, 39th in on-base percentage, and 36th in slugging.

-- Semien has reached base via a hit in 115 games this year (of 156 played), and had multiple hits in 51 of those games.

-- Semien has driven home a run in 65 games this year (41.7%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on eight occasions..
+- Semien has had an RBI in 65 games this season (41.4%), including 22 multi-RBI outings (14.0%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.